-Where the Governing Bodies contracts its services to outside providers, we will ensure that these providers have appropriate safeguarding and child protection policies and procedures, and that there are arrangements in place to link with the school on such matters.
+Where the school contracts outside providers e.g. Reading Play Rangers, we will ensure that these providers have appropriate safeguarding and child protection policies and procedures, and that there are arrangements in place to link with the school on such matters.
 Such considerations will be made explicit in any contract or service level agreement with the provider.
 If a contractor is self-employed then the school will obtain a DBS check.